khushu/Camera-SensorFusionND/README.md

 **MP.3 Keypoint Removal**

-Remove all keypoints outside of a pre-defined rectangle and only use the keypoints within the rectangle for further processing.
+Remove all keypoints outside of a predefined rectangle and only use the keypoints within the rectangle for further processing.

 All the keypoints outside the box are removed using contains method.